A-Ravioli/flash/docs/design.md

   A dedicated device abstraction layer will handle efficient memory transfers and device-specific optimizations, ensuring minimal overhead and maximal performance across different hardware configurations.

 - **Distributed and Multi-GPU Optimizations:**
-  Provide built-in primitives and kernels for distributed training that are tightly integrated into the framework’s core, reducing synchronization overhead and ensuring near-linear scaling.
+  Provide built-in primitives and kernels for distributed training that are tightly integrated into the framework's core, reducing synchronization overhead and ensuring near-linear scaling.

 ---